Vincent Massey (enzymologist)

 Vincent Massey (November 28, 1926 – August 26, 2002) was an Australian biochemist and enzymologist best known for his contributions to the study of flavoenzymes.
-Massey was elected to the National Academy of Sciences in 1995 for his use of physical biochemistry to relate flavin chemistry to flavin enzymology.
+He was elected to the National Academy of Sciences in 1995 for his use of physical biochemistry to relate flavin chemistry to flavin enzymology.

 Biography

 Family life

 Massey grew up in a family of fishermen in a small village outside of Berkeley in New South Wales, Australia.
 Massey became interested in science in high school, to the point of performing home chemistry experiments.
 He was the first in his family to go to university and he obtained a Bachelor of Science from the University of Sydney in biochemistry in 1947.

 He met his wife Margot, a survivor of the Holocaust, while he was working at a government laboratory Commonwealth Scientific and Industrial Research Organisation (CSIRO) as a research biochemist.
 They married during his time there and left for the University of Cambridge in 1950, never returning to Australia.
 Vincent and his wife had three children.